mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

 We then print the dimensions of the image by getting its shape (as shown before when we did it with the image set).

-Finally the last two lines involve drawing the image to the current figure using plt.imshow and then actually displying it with plt.show().
+Finally the last two lines involve drawing the image to the current figure using plt.imshow and then actually displaying it with plt.show().
 If you want to know more about it, I found [this answer](https://stackoverflow.com/a/3497922/11788566) on Stack Overflow to be quite helpful.

 Now run the program and you should be able to see your first digits from MNIST!
 Don't forget to uncomment self.label_init_dataset() in the \_\_init\_\_ function as we'll be dealing with that in the next section.